This article may contain compensated links. Please read disclaimer for more info.

 All the light and architectural details draw attention to the choir, place of liturgical celebrations, and adoration of the Sacred Heart.

-The Dome has a height of 83 meters, and it is accessible by climbing 300 steps (no elevator here).
-The climb up to the Dome is one of the top things to do in Montmartre, the view from there is stunning!
-The access to the Dome is outside the Basilica, on the left.
+The Sacré-Coeur Dome has a height of 83 meters and is accessible by climbing 300 steps (no elevator here).
+The climb up to the dome is one of the top things to do in Montmartre, the view from there is stunning!
+The access to the dome is outside the Basilica, on the left.

 The entrance to visit the Crypt is also from the left side.
 This place has the same plan as the Basilica, and it is a real curiosity.
 An impressive statue of the Virgin is located in the central chapel called the Chapel of the Pietà.
 No less than 14 side chapels are also to be discovered.